History of Denmark: Colonial ventures

 Map showing Denmark–Norway and its colonial possessions.

 Denmark maintained a number of colonies outside Scandinavia, starting in the 17th century and lasting until the 20th century.
 Denmark also controlled traditional colonies in Greenland and Iceland in the north Atlantic, obtained through the union with Norway.
 Christian IV (reigned 1588–1648) first initiated the policy of expanding Denmark's overseas trade, as part of the mercantilist trend then popular in European governing circles.
 Denmark established its own first colony at Tranquebar, or Trankebar, on India's south coast, in 1620.

-In the Caribbean Denmark started a colony on St Thomas in 1671, St John in 1718, and purchased Saint Croix from France in 1733.
+In the Caribbean, Denmark started a colony on St Thomas in 1671, St John in 1718, and purchased Saint Croix from France in 1733.
 Denmark maintained its Indian colony, Tranquebar, as well as several other smaller colonies there, for about two hundred years.
 The Danish East India Company operated out of Tranquebar.
 The Danes also established themselves in the Gold coast and fought against other European powers like Sweden and the Netherlands there.

-During its heyday, the Danish East Indian Company and the Swedish East India Company imported more tea than the British East India Company – and smuggled 90% of it into Britain, where it sold at a huge profit.
+During its heyday, Danish East Indian Company and the Swedish East India Company imported more tea than the British East India Company – and smuggled 90% of it into Britain, where it sold at a huge profit.
 Both of the Scandinavia-based East India Companies folded during the course of the Napoleonic Wars.
 Denmark also maintained other colonies, forts, and bases in West Africa, primarily for the purpose of slave-trading.